KemanGstl/GDAC-Capstone-Project-n-1/README.md

 ## Analyse
 The analysis is done using Tableau Desktop with the data source connected to Google BigQuery, where all the preparation, data appending and cleaning has been done.
 A dashboard will be built at the end of the analysis for ease of information access and reading.
-It is available on Tableau Public, [here]().
+It is available on Tableau Public, [here](https://public.tableau.com/views/CyclisticCaseStudy-GoogleDataAnalysisCertification/Dashboard2?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).

-note: docked bike could signify that they are parked by users, especially casual riders, to make sure that they have one after their break/pause??